 First, we wouldn't even consider getting one of these products without some sort of bristle brush attachment or a crevice tool.
 Both of these attachments are absolutely vital, and we found we used both of them on each vacuum almost every single day that we tested these products.
 We would also recommend one that does fairly well in our battery life tests and has a collection bin of at least 0.5 liters in capacity.

 To further narrow down your options, it's time to think about where you are actually going to use your new handheld vacuum and what you are hoping to pick up with it.
-If you are only looking for a quick and easy way to clean up crumbs or other light messes off of smooth surfaces, such as a desk or countertop, then you are in luck.
+If you are only looking for a quick and easy way to clean up crumbs or other light messes off of smooth surfaces, such as an office desk or countertop, then you are in luck.
 Almost any of these products would work very well for you, so you should save some cash and stick with a mid-range value option.

 If you are looking to dust as well, you are also going to want to make sure that the handheld vacuum you pick has a medium to long bristle attachment that is on the softer side.

 We also found that longer attachments or even a hose to be particularly useful when it came to cleaning out a car.
 Additionally, we would also recommend getting a model that has a longer battery life if you are looking for something to clean out your car, boat, or RV.
 That said, there is no beating a shop vac or even an industrial vacuum cleaner at a car wash if you really want to do a deep clean of your vehicle.